pqina/pintura-example-feature-retouch/README.md

 Then we [install the project dependencies](https://nodejs.dev/en/learn/an-introduction-to-the-npm-package-manager/#introduction-to-npm) by running `npm install` in a terminal window.
 This will install `@pqina/pintura`, and the needed modules to run a local server and API.

-Create a `.env` file in the root of the project and add copy paste the values below, you'll need to create a [Replicate](https://replicate.com) and [Clipdrop](https://clipdrop.co) account to generate your tokens.
+Create a `.env` file in the root of the project and copy paste the values below.
+You'll need to create a [Replicate](https://replicate.com) and/or [Clipdrop](https://clipdrop.co) account to generate the needed tokens.

 ```bash
 # Replicate access token